Džemijet

 Džemijet (Cemiyet, "Society", Xhemijet; full Turkish name İslam Muhafaza-i Hukuk Cemiyeti, "Islamic Association for the Defense of Justice"/"Society for the Preservation of Muslim Rights") was a political party of the Muslim population in the Kingdom of Serbs, Croats, and Slovenes.
-It represented Albanians, Slavic Muslims and Turks in what was then "Southern Serbia" (i.e. Vardar Macedonia, Kosovo and Metohija, Sandžak).
+It represented Albanians, Bosniaks and Turks in what was then "Southern Serbia" (i.e. Vardar Macedonia, Kosovo and Metohija, Sandžak).
 It was formed in August 1918 and officially constituted in Skopje in late 1919.
 The party participated in the 1920 and 1923 elections, in which it elected 8 and 14 representatives respectively.
 In January 1925 the party's leader Ferhat Draga, an Albanian nationalist who had previously served as mayor of Mitrovica, was arrested and soon after the party was disbanded.

 Name

 The official name of the party was Islam Muhafazai Hukuk Cemiyeti usually translated in English as "Islamic Association for the Defense of Justice" and "Society for the Preservation of Muslim Rights".
 It was also referred to as the National Turkish Organization Cemiyet (Narodna turska organizacija Džemijet).
 It was popularly known by its abbreviated form: Xhemijet or Bashkimi in Albanian, Džemijet in Bosnian and Cemiyet in Turkish.